mui/mui-x/docs/data/charts/axis/axis.md

 ### Axis formatter

-Axis data can be displayed in the axes ticks, and the in the tooltip.
+Axis data can be displayed in the axes ticks and the tooltip.
 To modify how data is displayed use the `valueFormatter` property.

 The second argument of `valueFormatter` provides some rendering context for advanced use cases.